 - 22 oz mandarin oranges 2-11 oz. cans, well-drained

 - 16 oz maraschino cherries 1-16 oz. jar, well-drained

 - 1 cup sweetened desiccated coconut

 - 1 cup heavy cream

 - Drain and chop your fruit.
 Cut the pineapple into bite-sized pieces being sure to remove the core and drain the mandarins and cherries really well.
 Place them all into a large bowl.

 - Measure and add in the coconut, pecans and mini marshmallows.

-- Fold in the sour cream to the whipped cream until well mixed.
+- Fold the sour cream into the whipped cream until well mixed.
 Pour the whipped cream over the fruit and stir to coat completely.